sorokm/Automation-QA-course/README.md

 **Task:**

-* Implement scenario with:
+1. Implement test scenario with technologies:
   * java
   * cucumber
   * junit
   * selenium

-* Add search scenario and implement it by using technologies described above
+2. Add search scenario and implement it by using technologies described above

-* Add setting browser in config file (optional)
+3. Add setting browser in config file (optional)